-However, radiation may be harmful to a fetus or newborn, so women who are pregnant, who think they may be pregnant, or who are nursing should discuss with their doctor whether this test is necessary.
-Your doctor may recommend another form of testing.
+However, radiation may be harmful to a fetus or newborn.
+If you suspect you may be pregnant, or you’re nursing, your doctor may recommend another form of testing.

 Your doctor will provide you with complete instructions about preparing for your heart PET scan.
-Alert your doctor to any medications you may be taking, whether they are prescription, over-the-counter, or even nutritional supplements.
+Tell your doctor about any medications you may be taking, whether they’re prescription, over-the-counter, or even nutritional supplements.

 You may be instructed not to eat anything for up to eight hours before your procedure.
 You will, however, be able to drink water.

-If you are pregnant, believe you may be pregnant, or are nursing, tell your doctor.
+If you’re pregnant, believe you may be pregnant, or are nursing, tell your doctor.
 This test may be unsafe for your unborn or nursing child.

-Also, tell your doctor about any medical condition you have.
-For example, diabetics have special instructions for the test, as the fasting beforehand could affect their blood sugar levels.
+You should also tell your doctor about any medical conditions you have.
+For example, if you have diabetes, you may need special instructions for the test, as the fasting beforehand could affect your blood sugar levels.